Consent Tip Sheets

 Researchers must provide a description of the method and process by which subjects will be informed about the new information (e.g., in the section of the IRB Protocol titled, Ongoing process, new information, and reconsent; in correspondence; in the SUPPLEMENT RNI).

 In addition, researcher should upload in Zipline:

 - The text of any written correspondence that will be sent to subjects

 TIP SHEET Consent: The IRB Approval Process

-- All UW research must comply with the Common Rule regulations, with few exceptions (GUIDANCE Authority and Responsibilities of HSD and UW IRB.
+- All UW research must comply with the Common Rule general requirements and elements of consent.
 Other agencies (e.g., FDA, DOJ, DOD) will have additional requirements that apply when the study receives funding or support from them.